Dermot Kennedy discography

-The discography of Dermot Kennedy, an Irish singer-songwriter and musician.
+The discography of Dermot Kennedy, an Irish singer-songwriter and musician, includes three studio albums, five extended plays, one compilation album, one reissue and thirty-two singles (including two as featured artist).
 His debut compilation album, Dermot Kennedy, was released in January 2019.
 The album peaked at number four on the Irish Albums Chart.
 His debut studio album, Without Fear, was released in October 2019.
 The album peaked at number one on the Irish Albums Chart.
 The album includes the singles "Moments Passed", "Power Over Me", "Lost" and "Outnumbered".